What is an Internship?

 - See the Internship Manual for more information on the application process and choosing an organization.

 - Students receive a grade for the internship course.
-This grade is based on the following: completion of hours, a field journal, a final paper, and an evaluation from their internship supervisor.
+This grade is based on the following: completion of contact hours, a field journal, a final paper, and an evaluation from their internship supervisor.

 ANDREA GOTH Covenant House